 Lately, we’ve used our blogs to discuss sustainable measures in the workplace and within an organisation’s code and culture.
 With the global pandemic forcing people out of the office and into remote working situations, office space has been under-utilised, increasing Space Efficiency is the way to move forward as part of the long-term sustainable growth of the organisation.

-The future workplace is all about being mindful of our impact on the environment and maximising efficiency for the organisations.
-With employee experience being put at the forefront, facilities managers and leaders have been examining and planning to repurpose the spaces they have in accordance with the hybrid working model as well as creating flexible spaces their people are happy to return to.
+The future workplace is all about being mindful of our impact on the environment and maximising efficiency for organisations.
+With employee experience being put at the forefront, facilities managers and leaders have been examining and planning to repurpose the spaces they have in accordance with the hybrid working model and create flexible spaces their people are happy to return to.

 Instead of looking at quantifying the efficiency with space utilisation metrics, we are going to closely look at:

 - How businesses can increase the space efficiency of their office